Katharsisdrill/Fumetti/README.md

 /images/pages - contains the folders where the translated comic pages are placed.

 /images/pages/xx - Each language has a folder where xx is a country-id (en-english, ge-german etc).
-These contains the comic pages with files named in this way:  xx-<title>.XXX (XXX is image format)
+These contains the comic pages with files named in this way:  xx-<title>.XXX (xx is a number and XXX is an image format like jpg or png)

 /images/menu - contatins menu images in the available languages.